 our bodies humming and poised.

-“Mathematics and Language” is now available in Sky Island Journal .
-It will be included in Lisa's next collection of poetry due out later this year with Arlen House.
+“Mathematics and Language” is available in Sky Island Journal .
+It is included in Lisa's new collection of poetry Interrogation of Morning.

 When the whale dominates